From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 2: Individual-Level Price Variation

 As before, $\hat \kappa_{bc}$ takes the naive estimator and adds an adjustment term that purges the effect of $\hat \gamma$ on $\hat \kappa_{bc}$ to first order.
-Proposition \ref{prop:kappa.exogenous} in Section~\ref{sec:theory model 2} shows that the asymptotic distribution of $\hat \kappa_{bc}$ is centered around the true counterfactual $\kappa_0$ and does not depend on $\hat \gamma$.
-This means $\hat \kappa_{bc}$ is immune to any bias arising from proxying $e$ with $\tilde e$, and its variance is not impacted by data-dependent $\tilde e$.
-We defer the formal statement of these results to Section~\ref{sec:theory model 2} and instead highlight a few key properties.
+Proposition \ref{prop:kappa.exogenous} below shows that $\hat \kappa_{bc}$ is asymptotically unbiased and its distribution does not depend on $\hat \gamma$.
+We highlight a few key implications of this result.

-\begin{remark}[Easy to compute standard errors] \normalfont The asymptotic variance of $\hat \kappa_{bc}$ can be easily estimated using
+\begin{remark}[Easy to compute standard errors] The asymptotic variance of $\hat \kappa_{bc}$ can be easily estimated using

 where $\hat s_k^2$ is the sample variance of $k_i(\hat \gamma)$.
 Standard errors for $\hat \kappa_{bc}$ are then $\sqrt{\hat V_{bc}/n}$. \end{remark}